-Our experience since, is that most business still don’t get this.
+Our experience is that most businesses still don’t get this.
 They only see the outputs, and in particular, the store website.
-They assume because the online shopping experience is easy for the shopper, then the process to create the online shopping experience is also easy.
+They assume because the online shopping experience is easy for the shopper, then the process of creating the online shopping experience is also easy.
 And that’s just not true.

 We recognised the achievement of actually launching a store was important.
-It was big milestone.
+It was a big milestone.
 We learned a lot along the way.
 And we used that to reflect on how far we’d come.
-And as motivation to learn more about e-Commerce into the future.
+And as motivation to learn more about e-Commerce in the future.

 Ah, if only we had a dollar for every time we hear the phrase “test and learn” in e-Commerce.
 We’d have MANY dollars.

 It rolls off the tongue so easily.
 And it makes perfect sense, of course.

 But saying it is way easier than doing it.
 It can be a hard concept to sell as some people think testing is a waste of money.
 As per our creative companies article, most businesses prioritise being efficient.
 And efficiency isn’t what test and learn is about.